 Villa Carlotta, Tremezzina

-Next on my list is Villa Carlotta, a classic all year round thanks to its impressive art collection.
+Next on my list of villas to visit in Lake Como is Villa Carlotta, a classic destination all year round thanks to its impressive art collection.
 It’s located in a panoramic position right on the lakeshore, at the end of the village of Tremezzo.

 The history of this villa dates back to the 17th century when the Marquis Clerici of Milan, whose family made a fortune as wool and silk merchants, commissioned it as his holiday residence on the lake’s western shore.
 Then, at the beginning of the 19th century, the villa passed to Giovanni Battista Sommariva, president of the government committee of the Cisalpine Republic established by Napoleone Bonaparte in Northern Italy.
 It was thanks to his love for art that today we can admire prestigious works by Antonio Canova and Berthel Thorvaldsen inside Villa Carlotta.